Welcome to the APJCC Preschool!

 To apply to register a child for preschool, please contact the preschool office at [email protected] or 408.357.7417.

 The APJCC Preschool provides a limited number of partial scholarships to help make preschool tuition more affordable for families in need of financial assistance.
-Preschool Scholarship Applications are due in March for the following school year.
+Please email [email protected].

 The APJCC Preschool is a Developmental Program with a play-based curriculum.
 We believe that play is the work of children.
 Through play, children explore the world and form connections and relationships between people and objects in their environment.
 These connections and relationships are the basis of more formal education and learning in the future.

 We are dedicated to providing an engaging and stimulating hands-on experience for the children of the APJCC Preschool.
 In all activities, we emphasize the process of discovery.